 - Not just Singapore Stocks but various international markets

-If you start typing the name of your REIT, into the search box, it will find the entry if it exist and you can retrieve its info.
+If you start typing the name of your REIT, into the search box, it will find the entry if it exists and you can retrieve its info.

-If you zoom out, and zoom in you can take a look at prices at various historical juncture.
+If you zoom out, and zoom in you can take a look at prices at various historical junctures.

-For the stocks in some countries you can even see data as far back as 1980s.
+For the stocks in some countries, you can even see data as far back as the 1980s.

 Where to get the Dividends per Unit Paid in the Past and Future

-One of the appeal of investing in REITs is that you can get some sort of a rental income.
+One of the appeals of investing in REITs is that you can get some sort of rental income.

 In the case of a REIT, then rental income is paid into the REIT and the REIT manager will decide how much of the cash flow the REIT earns will be paid out to you the shareholder as dividends.

 - Dividends fluctuate

 - Historical Dividends can be used as a guide for Future Dividends but Future dividends may have grown or recede